jeah-z/Aqueous-solubility-prediction-with-GCN/README.md

-# Correction for the data in the publication :
+# Demonstration for the training & test errors in the publication :
 - @article{gao2020accurate,
   title={Accurate predictions of aqueous solubility of drug molecules via the multilevel graph convolutional network (MGCN) and SchNet architectures}, author={Gao, Peng and Zhang, Jie and Sun, Yuzhu and Yu, Jianguo},